ncb-0/nezu.world/about.md

 <!-- ### who? -->

-im MEL… aka dj nezu, nezita, ncb0… fka frogheck, sb int’l, etc. i f with it if u wanna call me lisa, too.
+im LISA… aka dj nezu, nezita, ncb0… fka frogheck, sb int’l, etc. if you know me as MEL thats chill too.

 obligatory “she/her” goes here. ive legit believed tht im a robot since i was 7, but if i had to pick a kin animal itd be mouse or ferret. i love you.